jessicarush/javascript-notes/objects.md

 Since we've used this keyword in two of the examples above, we should probably take a closer look at what `new` actually does.
 Pretty much any function (including built-in object functions like `Number()`) can be called with `new` in front of it.
 This makes the function call a *constructor call*.

-When a function is invoked with as a constructor call, the following things are done automatically:
+When a function is invoked as a constructor call, the following things are done automatically:

 1. A brand new object is created
 2. The newly constructed object is prototype-linked to the functions prototype property